The absolutely Koszul and Backelin-Roos properties for spaces of quadrics of small codimension

+To prove the theorem, we may assume that $\kk$ is an algebraically closed field.
 Assume $R$ satisfies the hypothesis of the theorem.
 We say that $R$ is {\it exceptional} if $R$ has no socle elements in degree $1$ and is not Koszul.
 With this terminology, the implication (2)$\iff$(3) says that, if $R$ has no socle elements in degree $1$, then $R$ is exceptional if and only if it has Hilbert series $(1+2t-2t^3)(1-t)^{-1}$.

 The implication (2)$\implies$(3) is based on an easy numerical argument, see Lemma \ref{non-K}.
 When $\ch\kk\ne 2$, the implication (3)$\implies$(2) recovers known results.
 It can be deduced by putting together work of Backelin \cite{Backelin}, Conca \cite{C2} and D'Al\`i \cite{Alessio}.
-More precisely, the work in \cite{Backelin} covers the case when $\dim_{\kk}R_2\le 2$ (this case does not require the characteristic assumption), the work in \cite{C2} covers the case when $\dim_{\kk}R_2= 3$ and $R$ is Artinian, and the work in \cite{Alessio} covers the case when $\dim_{\kk}R_2=3$ and $R$ is not Artinian.
+More precisely, the work in \cite{Backelin} covers the case when $\dim_{\kk}R_2\le 2$ (this case does not require the characteristic assumption), the work in \cite{C2} covers the case when $\dim_{\kk}R_2= 3$ and $R$ is artinian, and the work in \cite{Alessio} covers the case when $\dim_{\kk}R_2=3$ and $R$ is not artinian.